 - 4.4.
-The notice of a reportable position specified in Sections 6(1) and 6(1A) may be submitted by: - (1) a person (e.g. the Exchange Participant) acting as an agent for the principal to carry the account of the reportable position; or - (2) the person acting as principal for the reportable position.
+The notice of a reportable position specified in Section 6(1) may be submitted by: - (1) a person (e.g. the Exchange Participant) acting as an agent for the principal to carry the account of the reportable position; or - (2) the person acting as principal for the reportable position.

-If one of the above parties has submitted the notice of the reportable position to the Exchange, the SFC accepts that the other party will not be required to notify the Exchange of the same reportable position under Sections 6(1) and 6(1A).
+If one of the above parties has submitted the notice of the reportable position to the Exchange, the SFC accepts that the other parties will not be required to notify the Exchange of the same reportable position under Section 6(1).

-4.5.
+- 4.5.
 In other words, a person holding or controlling a reportable position can choose to submit the notice of the reportable position to the Exchange directly or through an Exchange Participant or its agent where the latter agrees to make the report on the person's behalf.
-However, no matter which party is chosen by the person to submit the notice to the Exchange, it is the responsibility of each person holding or controlling the reportable position to fulfill its obligations under Sections 6(1) and 6(1A).
+However, no matter which party is chosen by the person to submit the notice to the Exchange, it is the responsibility of each person holding or controlling the reportable position to fulfill its obligations under Section 6(1). - 4.6.

-- 4.6.
 In the event that a person holds or controls a reportable position in accounts at more than one agent, the person should have the sole responsibility to notify the Exchange of the reportable position.
-If the person decides to submit the notice of the reportable position to the Exchange through the agents, it should provide to one agent with its total positions held at other agents so that the agent can submit the notice of the reportable position to the Exchange on its behalf.
+If the person decides to submit the notice of the reportable position to the Exchange through the agents, it should provide to one agent its total positions held at other agents so that the agent can submit the notice of the reportable position to the Exchange on its behalf.
 Alternatively, the person can ask all agents to separately report positions in each of the accounts to the Exchange even though positions in the individual accounts may not exceed the reportable level. - 4.7.
 Similar to the prescribed limits, the SFC agrees that a person controlling a reportable position merely by virtue of its corporate relationship is not required to submit the notice of the reportable position to the Exchange.